 More tech companies are offering pet-friendly workplaces on their list of perks.

-But why, and is it a good idea?
+But why?
+Moreover, is it a good idea?

 A study by the Virginia Commonwealth University found that when people had their pets around during the workday, they had much lower stress levels than those who had to leave their furry friends at home.

-The ability to bring pets to work relieves the owner of worries surrounding the pet, like getting home on time to feed them, walk them or even making time to play.
+The ability to bring pets to work relieves the owner of worries surrounding the pet, like getting home on time to feed, walk, and play with them.

 Dogs at Eventbrite and Google

-Not surprisingly, many of the companies who allow pets are, well, companies in the business of pets.
-Companies like Purina, Rover.com and Petplan are happy to have your pets show up for work.
-But also many successful non-animal-related companies are opening the door to four-legged visitors.
+Not surprisingly, many companies that allow pets are in the business of pets.
+Companies like Purina, Rover.com, and Petplan are happy to have your pets show up for work.
+But also, many successful non-animal-related companies are opening the door to four-legged visitors.

 “I love that I can bring my dog to work and know that he loves it at Eventbrite too,” one Eventbrite employee tells Glassdoor.